craigkai/craigkai.github.io/source/_posts/volleyhub.md

 ## the problem

 I regularly attend volleyball tournaments hosted around the Buffalo area.
-These events are always a great deal of fun and we of the Buffalo area are so fortunate to have venues and individuals willing to put them one.
+These events are always a great deal of fun, and we are fortunate to have venues and individuals willing to organize them.

-That being said, often at these events, there is a significant amount of effort that goes into creating a balanced "round robin" schedule and keeping teams on this schedule.
-Some of the difficulty around creating this schedule will be discussed below.
+That being said, creating a balanced "round robin" schedule and keeping teams on schedule often requires significant effort.
+The difficulties associated with creating these schedules will be discussed below.

-But the short of it is regulary, the schedules are handmade, and often teams end up playing consecutive games in a row or sitting for far too long, resulting in grumbling and general dissatisfaction.
+In short, the schedules are usually handmade, and teams frequently end up playing consecutive games in a row or sitting idle for too long, resulting in grumbling and general dissatisfaction.

 ## the format